Reconstructing the neutron star equation of state from observational data via automatic differentiation: Abstract

 \section{Abstract}

-The equation of state (EoS) that describes extremely dense matter under strong interactions is not completely understood.
-One reason is that the first-principle calculations of the EoS at finite chemical potential are challenging in nuclear physics.
-However, neutron star observables like masses, radii, moment of inertia and tidal deformability are direct probes to the EoS and hence make the EoS reconstruction task feasible.
-In this work, we present results from a novel deep learning technique that optimizes a parameterized equation of state in the automatic differentiation framework.
-We predict stellar structures from a pre-trained Tolman–Oppenheimer–Volkoff solver network, given an EoS represented by neural networks.
-The latest observational data of neutron stars, specifically their masses and radii, are used to implement the chi-square fitting.
-We optimize the parameters of the neural network EoS by minimizing the error between observations and predictions.
-The well-trained neural network EoS gives an estimate of the relationship between the pressure and the mass density.
-The results presented are consistent with those from conventional approaches and the experimental bound on the tidal deformability inferred from the gravitational wave event, GW170817.
+Neutron star observables like masses, radii, and tidal deformability are direct probes to the dense matter equation of state~(EoS).
+A novel deep learning method that optimizes an EoS in the automatic differentiation framework of solving inverse problems is presented.
+The trained neural network EoS yields narrow bands for the relationship between the pressure and speed of sound as a function of the mass density.
+The results are consistent with those obtained from conventional approaches and the observational bound on the tidal deformability inferred from the gravitational wave event, GW170817.

-\emph{Introduction. }Neutron stars~(NSs) serve as cosmic laboratories for the study of neutron-rich nuclear matter~\cite{baym:2018hadrons}, with densities far greater than the nuclear saturation density~($\rho_0=0.16~\text{fm}^{-3}$).
-In terrestrial laboratories, heavy-ion collisions provide means to compress nuclear matter to such high densities but inevitably involve high or moderate temperatures~\cite{dexheimer:2021future, xu:2021littlebang}.
-In non-perturbative lattice quantum chromodynamics~(QCD) calculations, the finite-density region of the QCD phase diagram remains a long-standing challenge due to the sign-problem~\cite{aarts:2016introductory}.
+\emph{Introduction. }Neutron stars~(NSs) serve as cosmic laboratories for the study of neutron-rich nuclear matter~\cite{baym:2018hadrons}, with central densities far greater than the nuclear saturation density~($\rho_0=0.16~\text{fm}^{-3}$).
+Heavy-ion collisions provide means to compress nuclear matter in terrestrial laboratories to such high densities, but inevitably involve moderate to high temperatures~\cite{Stoecker:1986ci, xu:2021littlebang, Dexheimer:2020zzs}.
+Non-perturbative lattice quantum chromodynamics~(LQCD) calculations for the finite-density region of the QCD phase diagram are a long-standing theoretical challenge due to the sign-problem~\cite{aarts:2016introductory}.
 Nevertheless, studies dedicated to probe the cold and dense nuclear matter properties have benefited from astronomical observations in past decades~\cite{watts:2016colloquium}.
 NS observables, e.g., mass, radius, and tidal deformability are highly dependent on the underlying dense matter bulk properties -- the nuclear equation of state (EoS)~\cite{kojo:2021qcd}.
-With the increasing number of observations of long-lived and colliding NSs since the advent of gravitational waves~(GWs) and multi-messenger astrophysics, the inference of the dense QCD matter EoS appears promising~\cite{Huth:2021bsp,Yunes:2022ldq}.
+With the increasing number of observations of long-lived single NSs and colliding NSs, as of the operation of gravitational wave~(GW) detectors and associated multi-messenger astrophysics, the inference of the dense QCD matter EoS appears promising~\cite{Hanauske:2017oxo, Most:2019onn, Huth:2021bsp, Yunes:2022ldq}.